Muniba Mazari: Career

 Muniba Mazari has gained fame in multiple areas, as an artist, activist, anchor, model, singer and motivational speaker.
 Most of her career, however, has been built on painting and motivational speaking.

-While painting, she found a job working for Areeb Azhar to run his Facebook page for monthly wages.
+While painting, she found a job working for Areeb Azhar to run her Facebook page for monthly wages.
 She also started work at her son's school for a startup project called Dheeray Bolo (Speak Slowly), which involved teaching Urdu at various schools.
 The managing director of Pakistan Television (PTV) at the time, Mohammad Malick, learnt about her because of her TED talk, and asked her to work at PTV.
-She also worked for Clown Town in September, 2014, which allowed her to work with children and the elderly.
+She also worked for Clown Town in September 2014, which allowed her to work with children and the elderly.

 Apart from this, Muniba was chosen by Pond's as the Pond's Miracle Woman.
 She was also chosen by international hairdressing salon, Toni & Guy, to become the first-ever wheelchair-using model in Asia.
 Her first campaign for them was called Women of Substance.

-Muniba Mazari has been a part of Dil Say Pakistan's campaign to spread the feeling of patriotism and unity in Pakistan.
-She has performed as a singer for them, including in a YouTube video which was published in August 2017 as part of their Independence Day campaign for that year.

-In June 2019, Muniba was appointed by the previous Prime Minister of Pakistan, Imran Khan, to be a part of Pakistan's first ever National Youth Council.

 Artist

 Muniba started painting on her hospital bed.
 Her medium is acrylics on canvas.
 With the slogan, Let Your Walls Wear Colours, she created her own art brand called Muniba's Canvas.
 She has presented her work in exhibitions, including a six-day exhibition held in Lahore from 19 April 2016 to 24 April 2016.
 This exhibition was held at Collectors Galleria and displayed 27 acrylic paintings.

 Her first International exhibition was held in Dubai - entitled And I Choose To Live - at the Pakistan Association Dubai.
 The two-day exhibition - hosted by the Embassy of Pakistan, Poetic Strokes and The Collectors Galleria, Lahore - was inaugurated by Moazzam Ahmad Khan, the Pakistani ambassador to the UAE.

-She has displayed her art in several other exhibitions, as well as for charity, including:
+She has displayed her art in several other exhibitions, as well as for charity.